This post is also available in Deutsch

 Online Marketing for Sustainable Brands: Magdalena von Freemindedfolks is a real bundle of energy and just as entertaining and insightful was her talk about the comparison of online marketing between conventional and sustainable producers.
 The main message: Classic online marketing does not work for green brands.
 And Magdalena knows what she’s talking about.
 Because as the founder of the sustainable interior shop Freemindedfolks she faced the same problem, she analyzed and tested everything for her own website.
 In the workshop, she shared many valuable tips and strategies for analyzing website performance, SEO optimization, and increasing shop conversion rates.
 She regularly shares her knowledge in lectures on online marketing and business workshops.
 In German and English.

 You surely have heard of Fashion Revolution before.
 If not: The Fashion Revolution Org. is committed to the necessary change in the fashion industry towards fair and environmentally friendly production throughout the whole year.
-Also thanks to Fashion Revolution Ambassadors like Mirjam Smend and Marisa Kohler.
-During the GMUC, they talked to Arianna Nicoletti (Fashion Revolution Germany) about Fashion Revolution Week.
+During the GMUC, the two Fashion Revolution Ambassadors for Munich, Mirjam Smend and Marisa Kohler, talked to Arianna Nicoletti (Fashion Revolution Germany) about this year’s Fashion Revolution Week.
 Sure, there are also events near you that you can find in the FashRev Week event calendar.

 Join the Fashion Revolution: During the Fashion Revolution Week, which takes place from April 22-28, 2019, the #whomademyclothes question gets maximum attention.
 If you also want to be part of it, then: